spcCodes/Multiple-Linear-Regresssion---Investing-on-companies-depending-on-thier-various-parameters/README.md

 # Multiple-Linear-Regresssion---Investing-on-companies-depending-on-thier-various-parameters

-A clompany wishes to invest on start ups .Based on the data of the 50 start ups that they have they decide to fit a mutiple linear regression model.
+A company wishes to invest on start ups .Based on the data of the 50 start ups that they have they decide to fit a mutiple linear regression model.

 The datset contains various attributes as shown below in the figure